alfredomagallon/dogbreed/README.md

 The service loads the images from the database, trains the model with them, and then stays running as a microservice listening to requests from the WebUI.

-As we planned to run the service using CPU and a few gigs of RAM, the service uses a pre-trained model called **Xception**.
+As the plan was to run the service using CPU and a few gigs of RAM, the service uses a pre-trained model called **Xception**.
 On top of it, there is the final layer with our 45 breeds that the model will predict.

 The bootstrap phase of the service perform all the initial tasks of creating and training the model.
 It takes around 35 minutes on a system without GPU, and uses a maximum of around 6,5 GB RAM.